ansys/pyansys-dev-guide/doc/source/abstraction/app_interface_abstraction.rst

 PyAnsys seeks to make the API a "first class citizen" in regard to interacting with an Ansys product by presenting the product as a stateful data model.
-Consider the following comparison between using a recorded script from AEDT versus using the PyAEDT libary to create an open region in the active editor:
+Consider the following comparison between using a recorded script from AEDT versus using the PyAEDT library to create an open region in the active editor:

 +------------------------------------------------------+----------------------------------------------+